visgl/loaders.gl/docs/README.md

 # loaders.gl

-A suite of portable, framework-independent loaders (parsers) for 3D point clouds, geometries, assets and geospatial formats.
+A suite of portable, framework-independent loaders (parsers) and writers (encoders), including loaders for 3D point clouds, geometries, assets and geospatial formats.
+In spite of the name, loaders.gl does not have any WebGL dependencies, however the format of data returned by various loaders is optimized for use with WebGL.

+> Note that loaders.gl is still a Work-in-Progress.
+We have chose to develop loaders.gl in the open because many of the loaders are already stable and useful, and we like to share direction and intentions around what we are building.
+You are welcome to use loaders.gl, but be aware that APIs and designs are still being fine-tuned.

 ## Why loaders.gl?

-There is today wide range of excellent open source loaders for 3D and geospatial formats available under MIT license on github and other places.
+There are many excellent open source loaders for 3D and geospatial formats available under MIT license on github etc.

-However, many of these loaders were created for specific 3D frameworks (e.g. THREE.js) and contains code that create framework specific classes (e.g. `THREE.Mesh`) meaning that the returned objects are not immediately usable in Javascript c.
+However, many of these loaders were created for specific frameworks (e.g. THREE.js) and contain code that depejnd on framework specific classes (e.g. a loader might do 90% framework independent work but end by creating a `THREE.Mesh`, meaning that the returned objects are not immediately usable in Javascript applications that don't use that framework).

-In addition, the functionality offered by each loader can vary quite a bit, e.g. in terms of the format of data they output for similar file formats, and whether they run under both browser and Node.js and worker threads etc.
+In addition, the functionality offered by each loader can vary quite a bit.
+The format of the parsed data is usually different, even when parsing very similar file formats, making it harder to write applications that support loading point clouds in multiple formats.
+Other things that differs is whether they run under both browser and Node.js and worker threads, support streaming etc, what APIs and options they provide, error handling and logging support etc.

-loaders.gl is an effort to collect the best loaders created by the open source community and package them in a standardized, portable, framework-independent way.
+loaders.gl is an effort to collect some of the best loaders created by the open source community and package them in a unified, portable, framework-independent way.

-## Overview
+## Contents of Loaders.gl

 * **Loaders** - The core functionality is a set of loaders (parsers) for various major geometry formats.

-* **Encoders** - In addition encoders (or writers) for selected key formats to support saving data.
+* **Writers** - A number of formats also provide writers (or encoders for selected key formats to support saving data.

-* **Compression** - loaders.gl includes some encoder/decoder pairs that provide specialized compression/decompression support (e.g. [DRACO](https://google.github.io/draco/) compression).

-* **Utilities** - Since the loaders and writers themselves only implement parsing and encoding (typically from strings or array buffers), i.e. they don't actually "load" or "save" any data, loaders.gl also provides a set of optional utility functions that perform actual loading from files, urls etc.
+* **Utilities** - Since the loaders and writers themselves only implement parsing and encoding (typically from strings or array buffers), i.e. they don't actually "load" or "save" any data, loaders.gl also provides a set of utility functions that accept loader objects perform actual loading from files, urls etc.

-## Main Features
+## Main Design Goals

+Some of the key design goals for loaders.gl.

 **Framework Agnosticism** - loaders.gl is not tied to any specific framework.
 They load data from supported file formats into clearly documented JavaScript data structures, but stops short of creating e.g. a `Mesh` object from loaded attributes.
 This means that in contrast to a number of other good open source loaders, loaders.gl can be used with any JavaScript framework or application.